StigNygaard/xIFr/README.md

 xIFr from other Exif-viewers.

 Also with Deep Search, you can avoid overlayered logos and icons.
-By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (From "Beta 2" this size is configurable).
+By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (This size is configurable).

 Deep Search is supported in **Firefox 63 or newer** (It requires an API feature currently only available in Firefox 63+).
-In other browser versions you can only launch xIFr if you are able to right-click _directly_ on an html _img_ element.
+In other browser versions you can only launch xIFr if you are able to right-click _directly on_ an html _img_ element.

 ### Dark Theme support
-On Windows 10 1903+ and MacOS Mojave 10.14+, system-setting for [preferred Dark Theme](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) should be supported when installing xIFr on Firefox 67+ or Chrome 76+, but it might also be supported on other platforms.
-From "Beta 2" it is also possible to configure xIFr to force it into Dark mode, ignoring systems settings in general.

 ![Screenshot](https://addons.cdn.mozilla.net/user-media/previews/full/222/222236.png)